readthedocs/readthedocs.org/docs/user/traffic-analytics.rst

 Data storage
 ------------

-The amount of analytics data stored for download depends which site you're using:
+The duration of analytics data stored for download depends which site you're using:

 * On |org_brand|, the last 90 days are stored.
 * On |com_brand|, it goes from 30 to infinite storage